DEMOLITION DERBY

 Cars must have working brakes.

-May wire A arms down no more than 3 wraps.
+May wire A arms down no more than 4 wraps. ( Do Not weld them in any way)

 Welds only allowed on: Spider gears, cage, doors & bumpers.